 - 1. Classrooms will need to be equipped with webcams with built-in microphones (if available) and webcam stands to facilitate online / synchronous instruction. - 2.
-Protective keyboard and mouse covers (if available) should be utilized on the keyboards and mice of student accessible computers. - 3.
-Computer classrooms will need to be configured to adhere to social distancing guidelines by removing keyboards and mice from the computer desks in the classrooms that are located less than six feet from another computer desk.
+Computer classrooms will need to be configured to adhere to social distancing guidelines.
 Signage will be placed on the tops of computer desks that cannot be utilized due to social distancing guidelines.
-Additionally, the chairs will be removed from the respective computer desks. - 4.
-A hand sanitizer gel dispenser (if available) should be located at the door of each classroom. - 5.
-A sanitizing wipe dispenser (if available) should be provided in each classroom, especially classrooms with computers and other student/publicly accessible areas that have computers. - Signage should be placed in all classrooms with information about social distancing and sneeze/cough etiquette. - 7.
+Additionally, the chairs will be removed from the respective computer desks. - 3.
+A hand sanitizer gel dispenser (if available) should be located at the door of each classroom. - 4.
+Signage should be placed in all classrooms with information about social distancing and sneeze/cough etiquette. - 5.
 Webcams with built-in microphones (if available) will need to be provided to faculty who wish to conduct online sessions in their offices and who do not have a laptop or iPad with a built-in web camera.